lizzclark/lc-news-frontend/README.md

 Running the command `npm install` from the root directory of the project will install all the necessary dependencies.

-## Running the tests

-To run the tests, use the command `npm test`

 ## Deployed Version

-The project is deployed here: https://lc-news.herokuapp.com/
+The project is deployed here: https://lc-news.netlify.com/

 ## Built by